fristaildg/pedalboards/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## TODO
+ - Handle duplicate pedals in the same board
  - Fix Delete audio alert message
  ✔️ Fix public board not working
    ✔️ Fix Pedal Modal (knobs are not disabled and modal cannot be closed)